 If you want to turn on notifications for Facebook Marketplace read how to do so here.

-10/06/2020 Update: Just to note, highly-priced used C2 rowers may still be desirable.
+Just to note, highly-priced used C2 rowers may still be desirable.
 If you want to buy a new rowing machine but can’t, a used (but almost new C2 rower) may be a great alternative for you.
 Especially if you are desperate for a rower or want to be prepared in case we go into another lockdown.
 You may be willing to pay a bit more so you can get your hands on one.

 Sellers will also be aware of the current situation so don’t be surprised if you see people raising or asking for a higher price.